Can You Really See St Paul’s Cathedral From Richmond Park?

-Though the view of St Paul’s is a highlight, it’s also a gorgeous place to walk through and soak up the fresh air of one of London’s best green, open space.
+And though the views might be a highlight of this particular part of Richmond Park, it’s also a gorgeous place to walk through and soak up the fresh air.

 The mound was incorporated into Pembroke Lodge in the 19th century, Pembroke being the family name of a Countess that lived here from 1788-1831.
 It was previously known -charmingly – as the Mole Catcher’s Cottage.

 Of course the other major highlight to a visit to Richmond Park is the wildlife, namely the hundreds of Red and Fallow deer that have roamed freely here since the 17th century.